minio/docs/source/administration/bucket-replication/server-side-replication-resynchronize-remote.rst

 - :mc-cmd:`mc replicate resync status` on the source to track the resynchronization progress.

-- :mc-cmd:`mc replicate status` on the source and remote to track normal replication data.
+- :mc:`mc replicate status` on the source and remote to track normal replication data.

 - Run ``mc ls -r --versions ALIAS/BUCKET | wc -l`` against both source and remote to validate the total number of objects and object versions on each.